 Mahatma Gandhi taught the world about peaceful protests and civil disobedience.
-Martin Luther King, Jr. learned about them.
-He used them in the Civil Rights Movement.
+Martin Luther King, Jr. learned about Gandhi's methods and used them in the Civil Rights Movement.

 Mahatma Gandhi was born in 1869 in India.
-Gandhi grew up.
-He became a lawyer.
+When Gandhi grew up, he became a lawyer.
 But he was not very successful.

-Gandhi moved to South Africa in 1893.
-He got a job as a lawyer working for an Indian firm.
+Gandhi moved to South Africa in 1893 to work for an Indian firm as a lawyer.
 South Africa, until the 1990s, was an apartheid state.
-This means that white people kept non-white people separate.
+This means that white people kept nonwhite people separate.
 All non-whites were considered "black" and were very unfairly treated.
-Gandhi himself never experienced this until one day on the train.
-This experience changed him and the rest of the world forever.
+Gandhi himself never truly experienced this until one encounter on the train that changed him and the rest of the world forever.